-We are investing in mitigating against welfare cuts including the Bedroom Tax, maintaining Council Tax benefit and the Scottish Welfare Fund.
-And we have increased the child allowance within the Council Tax reduction scheme by 25 per cent, helping nearly 140,000 children across Scotland.
+We have tackled the rising cost of living by keeping Council Tax bills down, and have increased the child allowance within the Council Tax reduction scheme by 25 per cent, helping nearly 140,000 children across Scotland.

-At Westminster, we will hold the government to UK account on the impact of their policies on child poverty.
-We will call on the UK government to match that ambition by reintroducing UK-wide targets to end child poverty, and to follow the lead of the SNP Scottish Government, by working with devolved administrations to establish a Poverty and Inequality Commission that provides expert advice on tackling poverty, and monitors and regularly reports on progress.
+At Westminster, we will always hold the government to UK account on the impact of their policies on child poverty.
+We continue to call on the UK government to match that ambition by reintroducing UK-wide targets to end child poverty, and urge the UK government to follow the lead of the SNP Scottish Government, by working with devolved administrations to establish a Poverty and Inequality Commission that provides expert advice on tackling poverty, and monitors and regularly reports on progress.